-The School Board shall establish residential attendance zones for each school.
+The School Board shall establish residential attendance zones for each school based upon the Superintendent's recommendation.
 All students, unless otherwise provided by School Board rule or authorized by the School Board's order, shall attend the school serving the student's residential attendance zone.
-A student's residence is the residence of his/her parent(s), legal guardian, legal custodian, or other such person as defined by any order issued by a court of competent jurisdiction of the state of Florida and by as defined by Florida Statutes.
-Any student residing in the School District shall be assigned to a school for attendance by the Superintendent or designee.
+Each residential attendance zone shall be established to achieve maximum utilization of all School Board facilities and to consider the time and distance of travel for students.
+The instructional capacity for each school will be set yearly by the School Board after the recommendation by the Superintendent or his/her designee ("Instructional Capacity").
+For the purposes of this policy, Enrollment Capacity is defined as ten percent less than the Instructional Capacity.
+A student's residence is the residence of his/her parent(s), legal guardian, legal custodian, or other such person as defined by any order issued by a court of competent jurisdiction of the state of Florida and by Florida Statutes.
+Any student residing in the School District shall be assigned to a school for attendance by the Superintendent or designee based upon the Controlled School Choice Program.